 The final step restoration companies take is to repair the inside and outside sections of your home.
 Repairs may include drywall replacement, painting, carpet installation, or complete reconstructions of rooms and roofing.

-When to Call in the Professionals
+When to Call in the Restoration Professionals

 Although you may clean the initial portions of your home yourself, calling a professional is vital in cases of extensive devastation.
-Hastening the process of cleaning smoke damage by hiring the experts will help control damage and ensure proper techniques are used.
-Cleaning on a small scale is okay, but the residue may be a bio-hazard and requires professional attention.
+Hastening the process of cleaning smoke damage by hiring experts will help control damage and ensure proper techniques are used.
+Cleaning on a small scale is okay, but the residue may be a bio-hazard that requires professional attention.

 Looking Ahead: How to Prevent Smoke and Water Damage in Your Home